Jmiceli17/spacecraft_dynamics/README.md

 python mission-simulation.py
 ```
 #### NOTE
-If running in WSL2, you will have to install and start [XLaunch/VcXsrv](https://sourceforge.net/projects/vcxsrv/) (or some other X-server) in order for the plots to display.
+If running in WSL2, you may have to install and start [XLaunch/VcXsrv](https://sourceforge.net/projects/vcxsrv/) (or some other X-server) in order for the plots to display.

 ## Development